 Facebook is not a billboard.
 It’s a social network.
 And as such, Facebook wants to encourage social activity.
 If you aren’t being social with a person or brand, they are less likely to share their content with you.

 Of course they won’t click on every single post.
 That’s ridiculous.
 Stop worrying about it on such a micro level.

 Produce quality content on a consistent basis that begs to be clicked or engaged with.
 All you need is a click here and there, and you can expect to be in a user’s News Feed.

-Of course, you can’t use old, played out calls to action.
+Of course, you can’t use old, played out A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 Be creative.
 But no “click like if…” or “comment if…” or “share if…” types of calls to action.
 Facebook has hinted that this type of stuff will be punished (and you can bet it gets negative feedback).

 Want to reach more people?
 Produce content that people actually want to see and engage with!

 5. Benefit from Story Bumping